vanhoangkha/Networking-fundamentals/Day22_Spanning_Tree_Protocol_Part2.md

 MAX AGE TIMER:

 - If another BPDU is received BEFORE MAX AGE TIMER counts down to 0, the TIME will RESET to 20 Seconds and no changes will occur.
-- If another BPDU is not received, the MAX AGE TIMER counts down to 0 and the SWITCH will re-evaluate it’s STP choices, including ROOT BRIDGE, LOCAL ROOT, DESIGNATED, and NON-DESIGNATED PORTS.
+- If another BPDU is not received, the MAX AGE TIMER counts down to 0 and the Switch will re-evaluate it’s STP choices, including Bridge gốc, LOCAL ROOT, DESIGNATED, and NON-DESIGNATED PORTS.
-- If a NON-DESIGNATED PORT is selected to become a DESIGNATED or ROOT PORT, it will transition from the BLOCKING state to the LISTENING state (15 Seconds), LEARNING state (15 Seconds), and then finally the FORWARDING state.
+- If a NON-DESIGNATED Cổng is selected to become a DESIGNATED or ROOT Cổng, it will transition from the BLOCKING state to the LISTENING state (15 Seconds), LEARNING state (15 Seconds), and then finally the FORWARDING state.
-    - So… it can take 50 Seconds for a BLOCKING interface to transition to FORWARDING!
+    - So… it can take 50 Seconds for a BLOCKING Giao diện to transition to FORWARDING!
 (MAX AGE TIMER  + (LISTENING + LEARNING 15 Second timers))
-- These TIMERS and TRANSITIONAL STATES are to make sure that LOOPS are not accidentally created by an INTERFACE moving to FORWARDING STATE too soon
+- These TIMERS and TRANSITIONAL STATES are to make sure that LOOPS are not accidentally created by an Giao diện moving to FORWARDING STATE too soon

  HOWEVER …

-💡 A FORWARDING interface can move DIRECTLY to a BLOCKING state (there is no worry about creating a loop)
+💡 A FORWARDING Giao diện can move DIRECTLY to a BLOCKING state (there is no worry about creating a loop)

-💡 A BLOCKING interface can NOT move DIRECTLY to a FORWARDING state.
+💡 A BLOCKING Giao diện can NOT move DIRECTLY to a FORWARDING state.
 It MUST go through the LISTENING and LEARNING states first!

 ---

-STP BPDU (BRIDGE PROTOCOL DATA UNIT)
+STP BPDU (Bridge Giao thức DATA UNIT)

 Ethernet Header of a BPDU

 ![image](https://github.com/psaumur/CCNA/assets/106411237/0e68839f-c4ec-448b-8876-791212462009)

-💡 PVST+ uses the MAC ADDRESS :
+💡 PVST+ uses the Địa chỉ MAC :

 01 : 00 : 0c : cc : cc : cd

-PVST = ONLY ISL Trunk Encapsulation
+PVST = ONLY ISL Trunk Đóng gói

 PVST+ = Supports 802.1Q

-💡 Regular STP (not Cisco’s PVST+) uses the MAC ADDRESS :
+💡 Regular STP (not Cisco’s PVST+) uses the Địa chỉ MAC :

 01 : 80 : c2 : 00 : 00 : 00

-💡 The STP TIMERS on the ROOT BRIDGE determine ALL STP TIMERS for the entire network!
+💡 The STP TIMERS on the Bridge gốc determine ALL STP TIMERS for the entire Mạng!

 ---